Kiffhost/exalted-scripture-understanding/Charms/Sidereals/House of Secrets/Any Secrets Ability/Birthing the Maiden of Wisdom.md

 ---
 tags:
 - charm
 - Sidereal
 - source/sidereal-book
 Cost: —
 Mins: Any Secrets Ability 5, Essence 4
 Type: Permanent
 Keywords:
 - None
 Duration: Permanent
 Prerequisite Charms:
-  - Any ten Secrets Charms
+- Any 10 Secrets Charms
 ---
 *The Sidereal’s anima shifts through the Five Maidens’ colors in a rainbow wave that culminates in glorious colorless brilliance, unsealing her patron Maiden’s Greater Sign.*
 When the Sidereal accomplishes a major character or story goal by fulfilling an auspicious prospect, she may reset her Greater Sign anima power.
 Doing so raises her anima banner to bonfire.